meilisearch/documentation/learn/what_is_meilisearch/features.md

 If you make a search without inputting any query words, MeiliSearch will return all the documents in that index sorted by its [custom ranking rules](/reference/features/settings.md#custom-ranking-rule) and [sorting rules](https://docs.meilisearch.com/reference/features/sorting.html#sorting).
 This feature is called **placeholder search**.

 Placeholder searches are particularly effective when used with other features such as [faceting or filtering](/reference/features/filtering_and_faceted_search.md#filters-or-facets), which allow users to narrow their searches and browse by category.
-You can read more about it [here](https://docs.meilisearch.com/reference/features/search_parameters.html#placeholder-search).
+You can read more about it on our article on [search parameters](https://docs.meilisearch.com/reference/features/search_parameters.html#placeholder-search).

 ## Phrase search